Dʿmt

-Dʿmt (Unvocalized Ge'ez: ደዐመተ, DʿMT theoretically vocalized as ዳዓማት, *Daʿamat or ዳዕማት, *Daʿəmat) was an Ethio-Sabaean kingdom located in present-day Eritrea and the northern Tigray region of Ethiopia.
+dʿmt (ደዐመተ; theoretically vocalized ዳዓማት, *Daʿamat or ዳዕማት, *Daʿəmat) was a Ethio-Sabaean kingdom located in present-day Eritrea and the northern Tigray Region of Ethiopia.

 The exact dates of its existence remain unknown.
 However, a timeframe spanning from the end of the 8th century BC to the 6th century BC is a hypothesis.
 Few inscriptions by or about this kingdom survive, and very little archaeological work has taken place.
-As a result, it is not known whether Dʿmt ended as a civilization before the Kingdom of Aksum's early stages, evolved into the Aksumite state, or was one of the smaller states united in the Kingdom of Aksum, possibly around 150 BC.
+As a result, it is not known whether dʿmt ended as a civilization before the Kingdom of Aksum's early stages, evolved into the Aksumite state, or was one of the smaller states united in the Kingdom of Aksum, possibly around 150 BC.

 History

-Given the presence of a large temple complex, the capital of Dʿmt may have been present-day Yeha, in Tigray Region, Ethiopia.
+Given the presence of a large temple complex, the capital of dʿmt may have been present-day Yeha, in Tigray Region, Ethiopia.
 At Yeha, the temple to the god Ilmuqah is still standing.

-The kingdom developed irrigation schemes, used plows, grew millet, and made iron tools and weapons.
+The culture of dʿmt can be dated to approximately 800/700–400 BC on the basis of four radiometric dates from the Domestic Site at Aksum.
+Radiometric dates from Betä Giyorgis also indicate that a Proto-Aksumite polity had emerged in northern Tégray by the 4th century BC, suggesting dʿmt was already in decline at that point.
+The kingdom occupied a narrow transect from the edge of the plateau in Akkälä Guzay to the Täkkäze river in Tégray, possibly extending further west into Šire, with marginal sites near Mäqälä.
+The main sites were Yeha, Hawélti, and Mälazo in Tégray, and Mätära, Addi Kramatén, and Käskäse in central Eritrea.

+The temple at Yeha resembles early first-millennium BC temples in the Gawf region of Yemen, particularly the temple of the god Nakrah at Baraqish, in its overall layout and in details such as incense burners, offering tables, and decorative motifs including lunar symbols and ibex figures.

-Some modern historians including Stuart Munro-Hay, Rodolfo Fattovich, Ayele Bekerie, Cain Felder, and Ephraim Isaac consider this civilization to be indigenous, although Sabaean-influenced due to the latter's dominance of the Red Sea, while others like Joseph Michels, Henri de Contenson, Tekle-Tsadik Mekouria, and Stanley Burstein have viewed Dʿmt as the result of a mixture of Sabaeans and indigenous peoples.
-Some sources consider the Sabaean influence to be minor, limited to a few localities, and disappeared after a few decades or a century, perhaps representing a trading or military colony in some sort of symbiosis or military alliance with the civilization of Dʿmt or some other proto-Aksumite state.
+Some modern historians including Stuart Munro-Hay, Rodolfo Fattovich, Ayele Bekerie, Cain Felder, and Ephraim Isaac consider this civilization to be indigenous, although Sabaean-influenced due to the latter's dominance of the Red Sea, while others like Joseph Michels, Henri de Contenson, Tekle-Tsadik Mekouria, and Stanley Burstein have viewed dʿmt as the result of a mixture of Sabaeans and indigenous peoples.
+Some sources consider the Sabaean influence to be minor, limited to a few localities, and disappeared after a few decades or a century, perhaps representing a trading or military colony in some sort of symbiosis or military alliance with the civilization of dʿmt or some other proto-Aksumite state.

-Archaeologist Rodolfo Fattovich believed that there was a division in the population of Dʿmt and northern Ethiopia due to the kings ruling over the 'sb (Sabaeans) and the 'br, the 'Reds' and the 'Blacks'.
-Fattovich also noted that the known kings of Dʿmt worshipped both South Arabian and indigenous gods named 'str, Hbs, Dt Hmn, Rb, Šmn, Ṣdqn and Šyhn.
+Archaeologist Rodolfo Fattovich believed that there was a division in the population of dʿmt and northern Ethiopia due to the kings ruling over the 'sb (Sabaeans) and the 'br, the 'Reds' and the 'Blacks'.
+Fattovich also noted that the known kings of dʿmt worshipped both South Arabian and indigenous gods named 'str, Hbs, Dt Hmn, Rb, Šmn, Ṣdqn and Šyhn.